logoPROFESSIONAL VERSION

 Perineal Hernia in Dogs

-Perineal hernia results from failure of the levator ani and coccygeal muscles, leading to herniation of pelvic or abdominal viscera.
-Signs may include perineal swelling, constipation, tenesmus, and dysuria.
-Diagnosis is based on history and physical examination, and radiography or ultrasonography may help confirm which tissues are herniated.
-Surgical correction is the primary treatment, but there is a high chance of recurrence or complications.
+Perineal hernia results from failure of the levator ani and coccygeus muscles, leading to herniation of pelvic or abdominal viscera.
+Clinical signs may include perineal swelling, constipation, tenesmus, and dysuria.
+Diagnosis is based on history and physical examination, and radiographic or ultrasonographic evaluation may help confirm which tissues are herniated.
+Surgical correction is the primary treatment; however, perineal hernia has a high chance of recurrence or complications.

 Etiology and Pathogenesis of Perineal Hernia in Dogs

-Many factors are involved, including breed predisposition, hormonal imbalance, prostatic disease, chronic constipation, and weakness of the pelvic diaphragm due to chronic straining.
+Many factors are involved in perineal hernias, including breed predisposition, hormonal imbalance, prostatic disease, chronic constipation, and weakness of the pelvic diaphragm due to chronic straining.
 The higher incidence among sexually intact males is evidence that hormonal influences probably play a primary role.
 Prostatic hypertrophy attributed to sex-hormone imbalance has been strongly implicated.
 Both estrogens and androgens have been cited as causative agents.

 Clinical Findings of Perineal Hernia in Dogs

-The primary clinical findings of perineal hernia in dogs are:
+The primary clinical findings of perineal hernia in dogs include the following:

 • constipation or obstipation